widelands/wl_addons_server/README.md

 #### Name of Uploader

-The name of the uploader of a new add-on is automatically set to `"Nordfriese"` – if you are not me, consider editing the list manually after running `java UpdateList` to replace it with your name.
+The name of the uploader of a new add-on is automatically set to `"Nordfriese"` – if you are not me, consider editing the files `list` and `list_2` manually after running `java UpdateList` to replace it with your name.
 (Each add-on's uploader is listed directly below the author's name.)

 #### Verifying add-ons